LonjeFolias/Multidimensional-Poverty-MPI-Repository---Sample/README.md

 ## Reproducibility status

-These scripts are documented research examples, not a final SADC Harmonised MPI specification.
+These scripts are documented research examples.
 They depend on source variables, survey modules and file paths from the original projects.
 Before use, analysts must:

 1. obtain the authorised source data;
 2. configure local paths using `config/paths_template.do`;